 Nursing majors are exposed to a variety of learning environments.
-These include but are not limited to: blended learning (classroom and online), experiential learning, and clinical situations in health care settings or in the community.
+These include but are not limited to: blended learning (classroom and online) and experiential learning in health care settings or in the community.
 Students are also encouraged to meet with their faculty advisors to enhance their success in the nursing program.

 The William Penn University RN–BSN Program is approved by the Iowa Board of Nursing.
 See the IBON Nursing Education Programs Approved by the Iowa Board of Nursing.

 The baccalaureate program at William Penn University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Washington, DC 20001, 202-887-6791.